tadeaspetak/petite-file-browser/design-document/design-document.md

 ### Cross-Site-Scripting (XSS)

 Because we're not storing user content and we are skipping file previews, Stored XSS is not an issue.
-Sanitizing user input and output should take care of Reflected and DOM-Based XSS.
+Sanitising user input and output should take care of Reflected and DOM-Based XSS.
 Since we won't be relying on any external resources, let's also write a strict Content Security Policy (CSP) to tighten things up.

-Should a vector attack exist after all, we can mitigate this by storing the `sessionId` as an `httpOnly` cookie, making it unavailable to the client (in the `document.cookie`) and, therefore, immune to being snatched by a third party dependency.
+Should a vector attack exist after all, we can mitigate this by storing the `sessionId` as an `httpOnly` cookie, making it unavailable to the client and, therefore, immune to being snatched by a third party.

 ### Cross-Site-Request-Forgery (CSRF)